FreeRide: Harvesting Bubbles in Pipeline Parallelism: Evaluation

 \subsubsection{Server setup.}

 We use a main server (Server-I) with four RTX 6000 Ada GPUs each with 48 GB of GPU memory to evaluate all pipeline training workloads and side tasks.
 We use a second server (Server-II) with an RTX 3080 GPU with 10 GB of memory to run side tasks separately.
 Due to the global shortage of cloud GPUs, we quote prices from a community cloud vendor \cite{runpod_runpod_nodate} that has GPUs available.
 The prices of the two servers are $P_{\rm Server-I}=\$3.96\text{/hour}$ and $P_{\rm Server-II}=\$0.18\text{/hour}$, respectively (as of June, 2024).
 The price differences between higher- and lower-tier GPUs in major cloud GPU platforms are similar~\cite{lambdalabs, aws_g4_pricing, aws_p4_pricing}.
+In addition to experiments on GPUs, we use a third server (Server-CPU) with 8 cores of an Intel Xeon Platinum 8269Y CPU and 16 GB of memory to evaluate side task performance on CPU.
 We deploy both pipeline training and side tasks in Docker 26.1.2~\cite{bernstein_containers_2014}.